by lawyer Gary A. Paranzino

 The level of obtainable severance benefits is highly dependent upon the status of the employee, the size and condition of the company and the circumstances surrounding the termination of employment.
 As a result, it is very difficult to summarize what any individual might reasonably ask for in a general purpose article such as this.

 At the higher levels of the corporate ladder, these concepts carry less weight than do more broad notions of appropriateness -- usually based on local or industry custom.
 Some would say that in dealing with a senior executive, the senior executives setting severance are inclined to treat a colleague as they themselves would want to be treated.

-An executive or employee may have additional rights under federal and state "plant closing" laws, where layoffs of a significant number of employees by a company within a period of time trigger automatic rights to severance payments or advance notice of termination.
-Such "WARN Act" rights are beyond the scope of this article, but warrant the analysis of an attorney where appropriate.
+An employee may also have rights conferred under whistleblower statutes, or under federal and state "plant closing" laws, where layoffs of a significant number of employees by a company within a period of time trigger automatic rights to severance payments or advance notice of termination.
+Such whistleblower and WARN Act rights are beyond the scope of this article, but warrant the analysis of an attorney where appropriate.